smartdevicelink/sdl_evolution/proposals/NNNN-improve-VDE-for-stable-frame-rate.md

             handler.sendMessage(handler.obtainMessafge(MSG_UPDATE_SURFACE));
         }

-        // when the first time this gets called, start the loop
+        // the first time this gets called, start the loop
         // by mHandler.sendMessage()
         if (nextTime == 0) {
             nextTime = System.nanoTime();